dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## General download sync settings

-Includes configurations such as how often the synchronizations will be made for metadata and data, reserved values downloaded per TEI, and encrypt the device database.
+Includes configurations such as how often the android app will synchronize metadata and data, number of reserved values to download per TEI, and encrypt the device database.

 ![](resources/images/general-settings.png)